jacebenson/jace.pro/content/post/2019-05-10-k19-review/index.md

 ## Things learned from networking

--   Wework bought meetup.com and does free hosting for paid meetups
+-   WeWork bought meetup.com and does free hosting for paid meetups
--   Servicenow is upping Flow Designer free transactions to 1 Million
+-   ServiceNow is upping Flow Designer free transactions to 1 Million
 -   No one is happy with the new licensing model with Madrid
 -   I found 14 unused \#know19 passes this year.
 Next year I'm going to try to do something with that.